-The cancer most often grows in the ends of long bones, especially the bottom of the
+The cancer most often grows in the ends of long bones, most often the bottom of the

 thigh bone (femur) and the top of the larger shin bone (tibia).
 The top of the upper

-arm bone (humerus) is another common place it grows.
+arm bone (humerus) close to the shoulder is another common place it starts.

-cells.
-In most cases, these changes are not passed on from parents to children.
-They
+In most cases of osteosarcoma, these changes are not passed on from parents to children.

 Which children are at risk for osteosarcoma?

-A child with one of certain rare genetic cancer syndromes may be at higher risk of
+A child with certain rare genetic cancer syndromes may be at higher risk of osteosarcoma.

-osteosarcoma.
-Having radiation or chemotherapy treatment for other cancers also increases
+Having radiation or chemotherapy treatment for other cancers also increases the risk.

 Other risk factors for osteosarcoma include: